Nina walking behind a waterfall on the Trail of 10 Falls at Silver Falls State Park.

 This is probably the most visited waterfall simply because it’s the first from the main parking area, and you can complete a one-mile loop if you’re in a rush and can only squeeze in one waterfall.

-South Falls is an almost perfect rectangle of flowing water with an alcove directly behind the curtain of water.
+South Falls is an almost perfect rectangle of flowing water with an alcove directly behind it.
 Waking behind the waterfall is all part of the trail, and it’s very cool.
-Just take care as the stairs and path are a bit slippery due to all the misting.

 2. Lower South Falls

 This one looks similar to its bigger sister, South Falls, but falls just 93-feet into the pool below.
-You can see in the picture above how tiny I am when walking behind the falls, the power you feel back there is unbelievable.
+You can see in the picture above how tiny I am when walking behind the falls—the power you feel back there is unbelievable.

 3-8.
 Lower North, Double, Drake, Middle North, Twin and Winter Falls

-Right in the middle of the Trail of 10 Falls are six beautiful waterfalls.
-They aren’t as tall or as impressive as South and Lower South but are all still worth visiting.
-There are all clustered on the path at the top of the loop, with Winter Falls falling south of the rest.
+Right in the middle of the Trail of Ten Falls are six beautiful waterfalls.
+They aren’t as tall or impressive as South and Lower South, but they are all worth visiting.

 Double Falls is a little hidden and requires a small detour, but it lives up to its name with a small tier on top tumbling down to an even bigger tier, and you get to walk behind Middle North.